tweag/cooked-validators/README.md

 - We also have a [repository](https://github.com/tweag/cooked-smart-contracts) of example contracts with offchain code and tests written using `cooked-validators`.
-Note that these examples are not maintained and thus written with various versions of the tool.
+Note that some examples are not maintained and thus written using older versions of cooked-validators.

 - Please also look at our [issues](https://github.com/tweag/cooked-validators/issues) for